Distributed Submodular Maximization: Background and Related Work

-There has also been new improvements in the running time of the standard greedy solution for solving SET-COVER (a special case of submodular maximization) when the data is large and disk resident \citep{cormode10}.
-More generally, \citet{badanidiyuru2014fast} improve the running time of the greedy algorithm for maximizing a monotone submodular function by reducing the number of oracle calls to the objective function.
-Following the same line of thought,~\citet{wei2014fast} propose a multi-stage framework for submodular maximization.
-In order to reduce the memory and execution complexity, they apply an approximate greedy procedure to maximize surrogate (proxy) submodular functions instead of optimizing the target function at each stage.
-Both approaches are sequential in nature and it is not clear how to parallelize them.
-However, they can be trivially integrated into our distributed framework for further optimization. \paragraph{Scaling Up: Distributed Algorithms} Recent work has focused on specific instances of submodular optimization in distributed settings.
+Recent work has focused on specific instances of submodular optimization in distributed settings.
 Such scenarios often occur in large-scale graph mining problems where the data itself is too large to be stored on one machine.
 In particular, \citet{Chierichetti2010} address the MAX-COVER problem and provide a $(1-1/e-\epsilon)$ approximation to the centralized algorithm at the cost of passing over the dataset many times.
-Their result is further improved by \citet{ blelloch11}. \cite{lattanzi11} address more general graph problems by introducing the idea of filtering, namely, reducing the size of the input in a distributed fashion so that the resulting, much smaller, problem instance can be solved on a single machine.
+Their result is further improved by \citet{Blelloch2011spaa}. \cite{lattanzi11} address more general graph problems by introducing the idea of filtering, namely, reducing the size of the input in a distributed fashion so that the resulting, much smaller, problem instance can be solved on a single machine.
 This idea is, in spirit, similar to our distributed method \Alg.
 In contrast, we provide a more general framework, and characterize settings where performance competitive with the centralized setting can be obtained.
 The present version is a significant extension of our previous conference paper \citep{mirzasoleiman2013distributed}, providing theoretical guarantees for both monotone and non-monotone submodular maximization problems subject to more general types of constraints, including matroid and knapsack constraints (described in Section \ref{sec:constraints}), and additional empirical results (Section \ref{sec:experiments}).
 Parallel to our efforts \citep{mirzasoleiman2013distributed},~\cite{kumar2013fast} has taken the approach of adapting the sequential greedy algorithm to distributed settings.
 However, their method requires knowledge of the ratio between the largest and smallest marginal gains of the elements, and generally requires a non-constant (logarithmic) number of rounds.
 We provide empirical comparisons in Section~\ref{sec:comparision}.